“Art can permeate the very deepest part of us, where no words exist.”

 If you are an individual with an NDIS Plan, I am a registered NDIS Provider.
 I can work with you to identify goals and gather supporting evidence if you would like art therapy included in your plan.

 If you are looking on behalf of an organisation, I can offer therapeutic support in group settings and/or help your organisation get in touch with your shared values, needs and preferred ways of being.

 I am a member of the Eve Wellness Collective which includes rooms on Mondays at Eve Studio 268 Raglan Street Preston.
 Eve Studio is a Women's Wellness Centre and is open to anyone who identifies as a woman, including cis-gendered, trans and non-binary women.

 I see men, women and children on Tuesdays at the Coracle in Fairfield and have casual access to the Carlton and Fitzroy Consulting Rooms.
 Please get in touch via the contact details below and we can make individual arrangements.

 I can offer art therapy online and have completed Level 2 training with Australian Online Therapy Training.
 I am offering an initial consultation free of charge to discuss the suitability of online therapy for you and to assist with online setup and assistance with sourcing art materials if this is required.

 Concessions are available for all of the above and can include anyone substantively impacted by the Coronavirus outbreak.

-See below for details about my services and how to book each type of appointment.
-If you have any questions or would like to discuss whether this approach feels right for you, call me on 0405 778 518.
+If you have any questions or would like to discuss whether this approach feels right for you, please get in touch below or call me on 0405 778 518.